Training your lower chest is crucial when it comes to building sturdy and defined pecs.

 - Squeezing your lower chest, press the dumbbells over your chest until your elbows are fully extended.

-- Pause for a couple of seconds, squeeze your chest muscle, and then lower to the start.
-This is your one repetition.
+- Pause for a few seconds, squeeze your chest muscle, and lower to the start.

 3. Decline Chest Fly